-V. 17 September Slavery in Brazil Critique of the Literature Read three articles on slavery or abolition (use JSTOR or HAPI,4 or select from "Practicum Journal Articles" and submit a one-page critique of one.
+Read three articles on slavery or abolition (use JSTOR or HAPI,3 or select from "Practicum Journal Articles" and submit a one-page critique of one.
 Prepare to discuss your articles in third session, as well.

 VI.
-24 September Who Ended the Slave Trade?
+Who Ended the Slave Trade?
 Critique of the Revisionists.
 Read the Bethell, Graden, Chalhoub articles on the slave trade (in Chalhoub's case, the article title refers to yellow fever) (see "Practicum Journal Articles") and prepare them for third session discussion.

 VII.
-1 October Politics of the Slave Trade Critique of Needell Read Needell, "Abolition" (see "Practicum Journal Articles") and prepare for third session discussion.
+Politics of the Slave Trade Critique of Needell Read Needell, "Abolition" (see "Practicum Journal Articles") and prepare for third session discussion.

-Project plan due at the beginning of your third session meeting: submit a one or twopage plan for the research project including two or three possibilities for the topic with one possible primary source and two possible secondary sources for each possibility, for a minimum of six to nine sources total.
+Project plan due at the beginning of your third session meeting: submit a one or two-page plan for the research project including two or three possibilities for the topic with one possible primary source and two possible secondary sources for each possibility, for a minimum of six to nine sources total.
+See "Week VII Clarifying Explanation and Advice" in Files.

 VIII.
-8 October5 The Milieu of Abolitionism Critique of Graham & Costa Read Lauderdale Graham (see "Practicum Journal Articles") & Costa, chs.6&7 and prepare them for third session discussion.
+The Milieu of Abolitionism Critique of Graham & Costa Read Lauderdale Graham (see "Practicum Journal Articles") & Costa, chs.6&7 and prepare them for third session discussion.

 IX.
-15 October Abolitionism Critique of Conrad Read Conrad, Destruction, chs.9&10 (See "Practicum Bibliography") and prepare them for third session discussion
+Abolitionism Critique of Conrad Read Conrad, Destruction, chs.9&10 (See "Practicum Bibliography") and prepare them for third session discussion

-Over the next four weeks, find and use at least one article from The Rio News (under "periodicals" in the Practicum General Bibliography) in either your research project or as the subject of one of the primary-source critiques due 9April.
+Over the next four weeks, find and use at least one article from The Rio News (under "periodicals" in the Practicum General Bibliography) in either your research project or as the subject of one of the primary-source critiques due the last two weeks of class.